uniVocity/shopify/README.md

 ### The **SHOP** pool has:

  - **580K ADA pledged**.
-Enough to cover the minimum pool fee of 345 ADA, so you get full rewards.
-Keep in mind that pools with pledge lower than 544K ADA will operate at a deficit and that shortfall will be passed on to delegators.
+We are committed not only to expand the adoption of Cardano in the e-commerce space, but also committed to ensure it's decentralized.
+We are here to stay and not going anywhere.

  - **5% fees**.
 Comparing to a pool that charges 1% fees, this means you earn only 0.2% less rewards in a year, but you'll help increase the value of every ADA you